fno2010/alto-multipart/draft-tbd-alto-multipart.md

 ## Simple Batch Query

+The simplest use case is to query a batch of ALTO resources in a single request.

-The ALTO server provides a network map resource A and a dependent cost map resource B. Both resources may change frequently.
-If the ALTO client queries the network map first, when it queries the cost map, the network map may change so that the responded cost map is not consistent with the previous network map.
+For example, the ALTO server provides a network map resource A and a dependent cost map resource B. Both resources may change frequently.
+Assume the ALTO client queries the network map first, and it gets the revision A1.
+When the client queries the cost map, the network map may be already changed from A1 to A2, and the client receives cost map B2 which depends on A2 not A1.
+So the responded cost map B2 is not consistent with the previous network map A1.

+This case requires the ALTO server to provide a way for the ALTO client to query multiple ALTO resources in a single transaction.

 ## Properties Constrained Query

+Some clients may need to query an endpoint property map first, and find endpoints with some properties fitting some conditions.
+And then they query the endpoint cost of these endpoints.

 ## Path Vector Query

+{{I-D.ietf-alto-path-vector}} introduce an extension of ALTO to provide path vector information by cost map and unified property map
+{{I-D.ietf-alto-unified-props-new}}.
+The client using path vector extension will usually query cost map and a generated dependent property map.

 # Requirements

+MPQ-Req1:
+: Query multiple ALTO resources in a single request, and return the result in a single response.

+MPQ-Req2:
+: Provide general filter schema for any ALTO resources.

+MPQ-Req3:
+: Support joint query in some relationship.

 # Overview of Approach

 Key techniques:

-- Multipart message in HTTP/1.1 for compound resources.
+- Multipart message {{?RFC2046}} for compound resources.
-- XQuery for general json process and relational joint query
+- XQuery {{W3CXQUERY}} for general query process and relational joint query

 # Multipart Query Service

 ## Media Type

-`multipart/mixed` or `multipart/related`.
+`multipart/mixed` {{RFC2046}} or `multipart/related` {{?RFC2387}}.

 ## HTTP Method